Alan-Gomes/mcspring-boot/README.md

 **Important**: the sender of the context must be always set to `null` at the end of the method, otherwise it can lead to security issues.

+## Synchronization

+In a regular Bukkit plugin, you don't need to care about threads and synchronization.
+But if you want to run something outside the server main thread, like in `BukkitScheduler#runTaskAsynchronously​()`, every access to Bukkit API needs to be synchronized to make sure you don't get a `IllegalStateException`.

+To make this synchronization easier (without using schedulers and creating runnables), you can simply use the `@Synchronize` annotation, which automatically schedules all calls under the hood if they are not in the main thread, passing through otherwise.

+**Important things if the call get scheduled**:
+- The return value of the method will **always** be `null`, so make sure your code is null-safe.
+- The method will **not** run immediately, it will on the next server tick, so make sure your code don't rely on that.